eoakley/artifacthelper/README.md

 * **Only works on 16:9 resolutions for now**

-### Optional - Building it yourself
+### **Optional** - Running from source

+If you have Python 3, you can run Artifact Helper pretty easily.

+1. Install requirements by running "pip install -r requirements.txt".

+2. Run on terminal "python artifact_helper.py"

-It is also possible to build your own installation if you are an adventurer.
+It is also possible to build your own installation (.exe file) if you are an adventurer.
 Instructions are on file "How to build.txt".

 ## How to use